Go to the previous, next section.

 OFMT

-to control conversion of numbers to
+awk to control conversion of numbers to

 strings (see section Conversion of Strings and Numbers) for

-printing with the print
+printing with the print statement.

 It works by being passed, in effect, as the first argument to the

-function.
-Its default value is "%.6g"
+sprintf function.
+Its default value is "%.6g".

-Earlier versions of awk
+Earlier versions of awk also used OFMT to specify the

 format for converting numbers to strings in general expressions; this

-has been taken over by CONVFMT
+has been taken over by CONVFMT.OFS

-statement.
+print statement.
 Its

-, a string consisting of a single space.
+default value is " ", a string consisting of a single space.

 ORS

-statement.
+print statement.
 Its default value is a string containing a

-single newline character, which could be written as "\n"
+single newline character, which could be written as "\n".

 (See section Output Separators.)RS

-'s input record separator.
+awk's input record separator.
 Its default value is a string

 containing a single newline character, which means that an input record